Early RUPERT NEVE consoles and their stories | PART ONE: 1959-1962 | ‘Rupert’s first – the valve/tube mixers’

 Recorded Sound’s ‘location mixer’:

 We’ve also subsequently discovered a bit more about the Recorded Sound ‘location’ mixers past life

 “The “US tube” that you detailed was definitely mine.

 I sold it to a US buyer for Lenny Kravitz in about 2000-2001, but then it disappeared from view for 20 years.

 Somewhere I have the original paperwork for that tube console that Rupert wrote back when he made it; that will complete the story.”

-So another historic mixer that past through Lenny Kravitz’s hands, the Abbey Road REDD.37 having gone his way in 1991.
+So this was another historic tube mixer that has passed through Lenny Kravitz’s hands, as the Abbey Road REDD.37 had gone his way in 1991.

 “Rupert Neve & Co., Harlow, Essex”

 By the late 1950s, Rupert had already been working on his own producing domestic hi-fi equipment and his ‘CQ’ bookshelf loudspeakers for a few years.
 His son John recalled his own first memory, at the age of 4, of his father’s work: